-The funding is available over the NLTP 2021–2024 period for towns and cities ready to accelerate their long-term vision by using successful evidence-driven techniques.
-The programme runs until June 2024, a timeframe that allows for lasting change, transformational work, and strong partnerships with Waka Kotahi and the community.
+The funding for the Streets for People programme is $30m (from the National Land Transport Plan 2021–24) with a Funding Assistance Rate of up to 90 percent.
+The programme runs until June 2024, a timeframe that allows for lasting change, transformational work, and strong partnerships with local authorities and their communities.

 Sign up to receive updates about the Streets for People programme as part of our On the Go newsletter, which provides information about active transport and urban mobility across New Zealand.

 The funding process was split into three steps, and each was a gateway to the next stage:

 All councils across Aotearoa with activities committed to mode-shift already included in the current Regional Land Transport Plans (RLTPs) were invited to apply to participate in the Streets for People programme.

 30 councils across Aotearoa expressed their interest to participate in the Streets for People programme 2021–24.

 In this phase, Waka Kotahi worked with the councils to build internal capability and ensure organisational readiness, willingness and processes that will enable them to implement rapid approaches.
 This has helped guide the project teams through the key elements of undertaking an adaptive urbanism project and ensure they have a team in place and have considered the key factors for success.

 This has ensured Waka Kotahi has more confidence that councils moving forward to full implementation of their proposed project will be able to successfully deliver them.

 Councils also presented their proposal, including an overview of their proposed projects, to Waka Kotahi leadership.
 This was an opportunity for councils to demonstrate the proposal objectives, how it will help New Zealand become a safer, carbon zero country.
 It asked councils to outline what resources and processes they have in place to support delivery of the proposal, as well as the engagement tools they use to work with their community.